Suomi.fi

 You can freely move to Finland and look for work if you are a citizen of an EU Member State or Iceland, Liechtenstein, Norway or Switzerland.

-The TE Services help and support you with your job search.
-Register as a jobseeker at the local TE Office when you arrive in Finland.
+help and support you with your job search.
+Register as a jobseeker in the E-services at Job Market FinlandOpens in a new window. or at the local employment service when you arrive in Finland.

 Looking for work when you are not an EU/EEA citizen